mhamano/qlik-session-auth/README.md

       sessionId: uuid.v4(), // e.g. 32a4fbed-676d-47f9-a321-cb2f267e2918
     };

-Initialize QlikSession instance with options and profile and execute addSession method.
+Initialize QlikSession instance with options and profile and call addSession method.

     var qps = new QlikSession(options, profile);